arista-netdevops-community/building-containerlab-with-ceos/marp_slides.md

 <style scoped>section {font-size: 19px;}</style>

 - Destroy the lab with cleanup flag: `sudo containerlab destroy -t custom_cfg.clab.yml --cleanup`
 - It is possible to run the containerlab on the host without installing it by simply running it in a container.
-This is helpful on MacBooks and advanced use cases (like this workshop).
+This is helpful on MacBooks (the only way to run cLab) and advanced use cases (like this workshop).
 - Start Containerlab by using this command:

   ```bash